-1. In a large sauce pan tear gulaman into small pieces add water, reserved liquid from pineapple and sugar then bring to a boil then simmer until gulaman flakes are totally dissolved.
+In a large sauce pan tear gulaman into small pieces if using gulaman bars, if using the powder just pour in the sauce pan.
+Add water, reserved liquid from pineapple and sugar then bring to a boil then simmer until gulaman flakes are totally dissolved.

 Yup it is agar agar